The Comps Thesis

 Manuscript style and style of citation and references

 You should use one of the standard forms of citation used by anthropologists or sociologists in preparing your final project.
 The Department’s web page provides an overview of citation styles and links to more detailed guidelines.
 The Final Checklist provides an overview of manuscript preparation requirements.
-Refer also to the ASA Style Guide and the AAA Style Guide.
+Refer also to the ASA Style Guide and the AAA preferred author date option of the Chicago Manual of Style.